AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 1. Select the product **AEM Managed Services**.

-1. Search for and instance with name matching the pattern `*-cloud-manager` and tap or click to manage users and permissions.
+1. Search for and instance with name matching the pattern `*-cloud-manager` and click to manage users and permissions.

 1. You are redirected to the **Products** tab of the Admin Console, where you can manage users and permissions for cloud manager.
-In the Admin Console, tap or click the **New Profile** button.
+In the Admin Console, click the **New Profile** button.

   ![New Profile button](/help/assets/admin-console-new-profile.png)